Grief, Bereavement, and Loss (PDQ®)–Patient Version

 - Whether the child has ongoing relationships with other adults.

-Infants do not recognize death, but feelings of loss and separation are part of developing an awareness of death.
+Infants do not recognize death, but feelings of loss and separation are part of their awareness of death.
 Children who have been separated from their mother may be sluggish and quiet, may not respond to a smile or a coo, may have physical symptoms (such as weight loss), and may sleep less.

 Age 2-3 years